 Didactic Classes: Complementary Studies in Integrative Acupuncture Orthopedics

-Classes are available for Continuing Education Units, and some are also eligible for elective credit within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at email@example.com for more information about reciprocity with the DAOM.
+Classes are available for Continuing Education Units, and some are also eligible for elective credit within the Doctorate in Acupuncture and Oriental Medicine (DAOM) program of the Academy of Chinese Culture and Health Sciences, (ACCHS), Oakland, CA. You may contact DAOM program coordinator Phil Settels at firstname.lastname@example.org for information about IAO/DAOM reciprocity.